wpswings/woo-one-click-upsell-funnel/README.md

 Visit [**One Click Upsell Funnel for WooCommerce Documentation**](https://docs.makewebbetter.com/woocommerce-one-click-upsell-funnel/?utm_source=MWB-upsell-git&utm_medium=MWB-git&utm_campaign=MWB-upsell-git) and learn more about the features and working of the plugin.
 Check out [One Click Upsell knowledge base](https://support.makewebbetter.com/wordpress-plugins-knowledge-base/category/woocommerce-one-click-upsell-funnel-pro-kb/?utm_source=MWB-upsell-git&utm_medium=MWB-git&utm_campaign=MWB-upsell-git) for some deep insights and FAQs on the plugin.

-If our documentation doesn’t contain the solution to your problem, you can visit the [**MakeWebBetter Forums**](https://forums.makewebbetter.com/?utm_source=MWB-upsell-git&utm_medium=MWB-git&utm_campaign=MWB-upsell-git) with your question.
+If our documentation doesn’t contain the solution to your problem, you can visit the [**WP Swings Forums**](https://forums.makewebbetter.com/?utm_source=MWB-upsell-git&utm_medium=MWB-git&utm_campaign=MWB-upsell-git) with your question.

 ## WHAT PREMIUM VERSION OF ONE CLICK UPSELL FUNNEL FOR WOOCOMMERCE OFFERS